jjlong150/ExcelToGraphviz/docs/acknowledge/README.md

 - Paul Kelly - [_Excel Macro Mastery_](https://www.youtube.com/user/KKWin31/about?app=desktop) _YouTube videos on how to improve VBA performance_
 - Arek Czak - _Polish language translations_
 - Bart Broodcoorens - _Provided idea and collaboration on SQL cluster/subcluster enhancements.
 Provided idea, JavaScript code, and collaboration for SVG post-processing_
+- Christos Samaras - _Authored VBA code to run a Windows command and return messages written to stdOut.
+Upon request, he kindly updated the code to also capture stdErr messages._
 - Stack Overflow - _Provided solutions to so many problems_

 ## Third-Party Notices